dribnet/purvs/README.md

 -- Have encountered a problem when my code is pushed that one of my artworks doesnt appear --

+1/6 #2
+I have tried the opposite of the last itteration with the sizes of the triangles increasing dramatically and also the triangles on the ouside of the code should have a gteater variance.
+Having played around I found I didnt like the mask greyscale because I found the style i'm doing it looks better with vibrant colours so I need to find another use for the mask.
+The idea at the moment is to have differnt sized triangles in and out of the mask.
+The only way I can think of doing it is having the image drawn two times but one outside the mask and the other inside the mask.
+My theme at tis point will be a sort of tribute to my cats so I will hopefully have three differnt images of cats.

+I have also had trouble with getting the smartmask to work so will try get that working.

 1/6
 This is an attempt at making the triangles smaller which results in a greater detail showing but it is losing the Poly Art feel that I am going for with this work.